sythanhho/quotes/index.md

 > - Eric Raymond
 >"Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter."
 > - Confucius
 >"The past cannot be changed.
 The future is yet in your power."
+> - Unknown
+>"Weeks of programming can save you hours of planning."